KL193/DR_Research/README.md

 SHAP: Quantifies the impact of clinical metadata versus visual features on the final diagnosis.

 Production-Ready Pipeline: Includes Early Stopping, Learning Rate Scheduling, and Stratified K-Fold validation.

+# 🏗️ Architecture Overview
+# The system operates in three distinct stages:

+Feature Extraction (Base Learners): Five models process the data in parallel:

+EfficientNet-B0 & EfficientNet-B3: Image-only experts.

+FusionModel (ResNet50 + MLP): Combined image and metadata expert.

+MetaFCNN: Tabular data expert.

+CustomCNN: Structural diversity baseline.

+The Stack (Meta-Learner): An XGBoost model trained on the Out-of-Fold (OOF) predictions from the base learners to produce the final DR grade (0-4).

+Explanation: Post-hoc analysis using Grad-CAM and SHAP values for clinical validation.